 What Can I Recover After a Dog Bite Attack?

-If you have been injured by a dog bite, you may be entitled to recover compensation for present and future medical expenses, pain and suffering, lost wages, loss of earning capacity, veterinary bills, and property damage.
-To learn how our Philadelphia dog bite attorneys may be able to help, please complete our free case review form today.
+If you have been injured by a dog bite in Philadelphia, you may be entitled to recover compensation for present and future medical expenses, pain and suffering, lost wages, loss of earning capacity, veterinary bills, and property damage.
+To learn how our dog bite attorneys may be able to help, please complete our free case review form today.